Matex600/social-edit-matt/README.md

   1. Navigate to github repositores select this [repository](https://github.com/Matex600/social-edit-matt).

-  2. On the right of the repository name you will find the fork button next to star and watch buttons.
+  2. On the right of the repository name you will find the fork button next to the star and watch buttons.

   3. Pressing said button will create a copy for you to use.